Motivation doesn’t happen overnight. If you are thinking you can organize a one-time pep rally and expect your...

 Virtual tea/coffee break:

 Everyone loves a good cup of tea or coffee depending on their personal preferences.
-These are video calls where employees connect virtually to take breaks, socialize, have their water cooler conversations.
+These are video calls where employees connect virtually to take breaks, socialize, and have their water cooler conversations.
 These conversations help in refreshing the mind by preventing potential work burnout and isolation.

 Engage with fun:

 Conduct periodic surveys to check with your team about what they are thinking, feeling, and doing.
 What motivates them?
 What virtual ways to connect to their team do they like the most?
-What do they feel about this work from home culture and it is beneficial for work?
+What do they feel about this work-from-home culture and it is beneficial for work?
 What changes do they have to cope with since they are at home?
 How do they think it will change how they feel about their relationship with the organization?
 How would they want to be rewarded in these remote scenarios?

 It's a great time for employees to learn what they have always wanted and a great time for managers to facilitate that.
 Many companies have invested in e-learning platforms so that employees are able to learn new skills and upskill their existing skills.